joshholmes/registry/README.md

 # Magenta

 Magenta makes it easy to develop connected realtime devices, agents that can react and direct these devices, and to discover and compose devices from different creators together into coherent applications.
 Magenta provides the authentication, authorization, event logging, device provisioning, and real time message passing framework so that you can focus on your device and/or your application.
 All with a consistent development platform that leverages the ubiquity of Javascript.
-Magenta is the internet of things made simple.

 ## Device Development Model